Conrad II, Holy Roman Emperor: Conflict with Adalbero

 Control of the southern duchies allowed Conrad to continue the process begun under the Ottonian dynasty, centralizing the Emperor's authority over the Empire at the expense of the regional dukes.
-Conrad broke with Ottonian tradition, however, in favoring a more strict means of controlling rebellious vassals.
+Conrad broke with Ottonian tradition, however, in favouring a more strict means of controlling rebellious vassals.
 Whereas the Ottonians followed a policy of informal public submission and subsequent reconciliation, Conrad used treason trials to declare rebels as "public enemies" to legitimize his subsequent harsh treatment, as he had done with Ernest II of Swabia and Adalbero.
-The nobles saw use of these treason trials not as mere power shifts in favor of the Emperor, but as a cruel breach of German tradition.
+The nobles saw the use of these treason trials not as mere power shifts in favour of the Emperor, but as a cruel breach of German tradition.

 Policy towards the Church

 Conrad continued the Ottonian dynasty's imperial church system—a policy of using the German Church as a vehicle for imperial control.
-Beginning in the 950s, the Ottonians had favored Church officials over secular nobles for appointment to the Empire's most important offices.
+Beginning in the 950s, the Ottonians had favoured Church officials over secular nobles for appointment to the Empire's most important offices.
 Claiming "divine right" to rule the Empire, the Ottonians increasingly viewed themselves as protectors of the church and thus demanded loyalty from the Church officials.
 In return, the various bishoprics and abbeys of the Empire were granted extensive landholdings and secular authority, providing immunity from the jurisdiction of the secular nobles.
 As such, the Church officials reported exclusively to the Emperor, acting as his personal vassals.
 As the Emperor's vassals, the Church officials were subject to the provision of two services: the servitium regis (royal service) and servitium militum (military service).
 Under royal service, the bishops and abbots were required to provide hospitality and accommodations to the Emperor and his court when he arrived.
 It also required the Church officials to act as quasi-bureaucracy for the Empire.
 Under military service, the Church was required to supply soldiers for the Emperor's army or to act as diplomats at his direction.
 Conrad energetically continued this tradition.

 In his biography of Conrad, the chronicler Wipo of Burgundy stated the promotion of the Church was of little value to the Emperor.
 Conrad and the other members of the Salian dynasty had little interest in the founding of new monasteries.
 Through their hundred-year dynasty, the Salians only founded one: Limburg Abbey which was converted from a fortress to a monastery in 1025.
 The Ottonians established at least eight in their hundred-year reign.
 Additionally, the Ottonians were active in the establishment of Church affairs, but Conrad was uninterested, only calling five synods during his reign and usually only to restore peace.
 Conrad's decisions on Church policy were often left to his wife Gisela of Swabia.
 When Archbishop Aribo of Mainz, Primate of Germany, died in 1031, Conrad considered both Abbot Bardo of Hersfeld Abbey and the renowned theologian Wazo of Liège, then serving as the dean of the cathedral chapter for the Bishop of Liege.
-Though Conrad favored Wazo to lead the German Church as Archbishop and Primate, Gisela convinced him to appoint Bardo instead.
+Though Conrad favoured Wazo to lead the German Church as Archbishop and Primate, Gisela convinced him to appoint Bardo instead.